 If at any point the called phone number is answered, the message "A fire has been detected at 101 Main Street" is played.
 Within 30 seconds of the end of the message, the digital voice module expects to hear an acknowledge code from the person receiving the message.
 If the acknowledge code is not received, the digital voice module treats the call the same as a line busy or an unanswered call.
 The acknowledge code expected is a "1-2-3" dialed from a touch-tone phone.
-When the acknowledge code is received, the digital voice module are made.
+When the acknowledge code is received, the digital voice terminates the file, and no other calls are made.